ekxide/iceoryx2/examples/rust/service_variants/README.md

-# Service Types in iceoryx2
+# Service Variants in iceoryx2

-iceoryx2 allows customizing its internal communication mechanisms through _service types_.
-This feature enables adapting iceoryx2 to different environments and use cases without modifying your application logic - just change the service type.
+iceoryx2 allows customizing its internal communication mechanisms through _service variants_.
+This feature enables adapting iceoryx2 to different environments and use cases without modifying your application logic - just change the service variant.

 For instance: